Shriyansh-Y/Devops-HW1-Part-B/README.md

 ## Concepts

-Answer in your own words the following questions:

 **1. Define idempotency.
 Give two examples of an idempotent operation and non-idempotent operation.**

 Idempotency can be simply defined as "applying the same operation, multiple times results in the same state".
 It can be inferred from this definition that idempotency means a system is able to reach a desired state, regardless of its current state.